Breathe.

 Longer: Every orange you peel, every clove you crush, and every berry you pop is a small vote for resilience.
 In a world that never slows down, your body keeps going because you give it what it quietly asks for.

 Which one are you starting with?
 Citrus shot tomorrow?
-Garlic in dinner tonight?
+Garlic in the dinner tonight?

 Tell me in the comments.
 Share your tweaks.
 Tag a friend who needs this nudge.